How to choose and configure Hugo’s AI Model

 - Built-in fallback model → let Hugo fall back to a Crisp-hosted model if needed

-- Image processing → allow Hugo to analyze images sent by users
+- Image processing → allow Hugo to analyze images sent by customers

 - Audio transcription → allow Hugo to transcribe audio messages before answering